Researching Emerging Technologies: Is Your Product a Novelty or Does It Solve a User’s Need?

 Attendee Skill Level: This session is appropriate for all skill levels, although some familiarity with research is encouraged.

 Erin Arnesen researches emerging technologies at Target.
-Before focusing on UX Research, she spent time in the advertising industry conducting market research and consulting on digital and brand strategy.
+Before focusing on UX research, she spent time in the advertising industry conducting market research and consulting on digital and brand strategy.
+She has experience helping companies better understand their users for both global and U.S. based products.
 In her spare time she enjoys doing cross-fit, attempting Pinterest recipes, and backpacking along the North Shore.